 Jesus Christ is at the heart of our school and our shared Christian faith permeates everything we do as a community.
 Through the Holy Spirit, God challenges us to take risks to fulfil our potential and not to be discouraged by failure.

-Click on your child’s individual Year Group to find out more about their specific curriculum.
+Click on the icons to find out more about their specific subject.

 Parents’ Evenings are held in the Autumn and Spring terms to enable parents to discuss their child’s progress and any questions concerning this.

 All parents are given the opportunity to discuss their child’s end of year progress report with the classteacher in July.

 We have an ‘open door’ policy in school.
 If parents have any concerns about their children, they are encouraged to make an appointment with the classteacher and/or Headteacher to discuss the problem immediately.